The Absolute story of the Cutty Sark, 1869-2020 victory over tradegy

 Transferred from the Blackadder ship, with its crew, as it happened to be in New York at the same time.
 Good Captain credentials, but the ship was in a neglected state, requiring a lot of money to restore it.
 Since Cargo was limited and not paying so well, this was not an option to fix it up.

 The New Freight being cases of Kerosene oil, also known as Case Oil.
-Ships were meant to be ventilated and adapted to transport this type of cargo, but the Cutty Sark had not been designed for this and expenses were being kept low.
+Ships were meant to be ventilated and adapted to transport this cargo, but the Cutty Sark had not been designed for this and expenses were being kept low.
 The destination Samarang.
 Onto Madras with less stinking cargo Myro-bolanes, jaggery.
 In 1882 the ship made one of the best record trips and Wool passages.
 Cutty Sark was showing unrealised promise as a Wool racer and suited the nuances of this trade.
 The timing for its auction and cut-price sale season demanded an adaptable racing craft team that could meet these deadlines.
 For the first two Wool Runs Moore managed splendidly and set destiny as the next captain made ten more Wool passages.

 1883- 1895 Australian Wool Years

 July 1883 departure Gravesend UK to Arrive Newcastle New South Wales Australia Oct 1883

 Departure Australia Dec 1883 – Arrival London Uk March 1884 – return record of 83 days.